 The City of Albany's Fiscal Year 2021-22 budget was adopted in June, 2021 as the first year of the biennial budget.
-While the City is still budgeting a General Fund deficit, there have been several encouraging trends, despite the continuing nationwide economic impacts brought about by the COVID-19 pandemic, and staff continue to identify budget efficiencies.
+While the City is still budgeting a General Fund deficit, the City has yet to realize that deficit due to several encouraging revenue trends, despite the continuing nationwide economic impacts brought about by the COVID-19 pandemic, and staff continue to identify budget efficiencies.
 While continuing to address the annual budget deficit, the City has been making strides to also address long term financial obligations such as pensions and asset repair and replacement.